-This is the cover of the original driving book, written in 1988, and was the genesis for the present day Driving Techniques book.
+The Police Driving Techniques book, written in 1988, and was the genesis for the present-day Driving Techniques book.
 The original book was written for the Law Enforcement community.
-Throughout the last 28 years the book morphed into a driving book for the public.
-The original book discussed, Vehicle Dynamics for EVOC Instructors, High […]
+Throughout the last 33 years, the book morphed into a driving book for the public.

 An Example of Using Feet Per Second (FPS) in a Slalom Exercise